juliandroid/DWIN_CR_10s_Pro/README.md

 Currently, I have tested it on my own printer (version 1.60.3) and it seems working well!

+## Difference in 1.60.3 branch

+- I have updated the 19_C_NozzleHotbet.bmp and 61_E_NozzleHotbet.bmp to visually denote the change of the maximum temperatures.
+- I have udpated, via the DGUS GUI the "Touch layer" for page 19 and 61, to increate the heatbed and hotend to 130C and 300C respectivelly.

 ## Required steps to recreate the missing files

 - Extract the official screen firmware to a temp directory